darrenfishell/darrenfishell.github.io/_posts/2019-3-9-a-political-geography-of-Maine-vehicles.md

 ---
 After a rough election for Republicans in Maine, it appears they might have a statewide electoral problem: winning truck town is not enough.

-Election returns and a database of vehicle registrations by town show Republican gubernatorial candidate Shawn Moody relied heavily on towns where the Ford F-150, Chevy Silverado or GMC Sierra are the most popular vehicles.
+Election returns and a database of vehicle registrations by town show Republican gubernatorial candidate Shawn Moody relied heavily on votes from towns where the Ford F-150, Chevy Silverado or GMC Sierra are the most popular vehicles.

-Almost `9 in 10` votes for Moody came from such towns; he won `3 in 4` towns where a truck is the most popular vehicle.
+Almost `7 in 10` votes for Moody came from such towns; he won `3 in 4` towns where a truck is the most popular vehicle.

 ### Cut too thin to win
-Moody's vote margins in truck country were relatively thin, when compared with the lead Democratic Gov. Janet Mills amassed in Subaru country.
+Moody's vote margin in truck country were relatively thin, when compared with the lead Democratic Gov. Janet Mills amassed in Subaru country.

-In places where the Subaru Forester is the most popular vehicle, Mills defeated Moody nearly `65:1`; meanwhile, Moody had just less than a `3:1` lead on Mills in Chevy Silverado towns, where he won most of his votes.
-(Futhermore, in truck towns, if the leading truck made up a greater share of all vehicles, that showed a [slight correlation](https://public.tableau.com/views/Topvehiclesbygubernatorialvote/Moodysmarginintrucktown?:embed=y&:display_count=yes&publish=yes) with Moody's eventual vote margin.)
+In places where the Subaru Forester is the most popular vehicle, Mills got nearly 3 times the votes as Moody.
+By town, Mills won Subaru Forester country `25:1`; Moody had a little more than a `3:1` lead on Mills for Chevy Silverado towns, where he picked up most of his votes.

+(Truck towns hold some relation to the vote share Moody ultimately picked up.
+If the leading truck made up a larger share of all vehicles, that showed a [slight correlation](https://public.tableau.com/views/Topvehiclesbygubernatorialvote/Moodysmarginintrucktown?:embed=y&:display_count=yes&publish=yes) with higher vote margins for Moody.)

+The vote totals by car make shed light on the split: Moody had a `16,705` vote lead in Chevy towns; Mills led by `47,832` in Subaru towns.

 <div><iframe style="border: none;" src="https://public.tableausoftware.com/views/Topvehiclesbygubernatorialvote/Townswonintruckcountry?:showVizHome=no&amp;:embed=true" width="100%" height="735px"></iframe></div>

 Overall, Mills performed better in truck towns than Moody did in places where other vehicles are the most popular.
 In truck country, Mills lagged Moody by about `21,600` votes.
-Moody fell behind by about `69,000` votes where other vehicles were the most popular choice.
+Moody fell behind by about `69,000` votes in areas where trucks were not the most popular choice.

 <div><iframe style="border: none;" src="https://public.tableausoftware.com/views/Topvehiclesbygubernatorialvote/Votesbytopvehicle?:showVizHome=no&amp;:embed=true" width="100%" height="485px"></iframe></div>